-14. Cahoy, J. D. et al. A transcriptome database for astrocytes, neurons, and oligodendrocytes: a new resource for understanding brain development and function.
+15. Cahoy, J. D. et al. A transcriptome database for astrocytes, neurons, and oligodendrocytes: a new resource for understanding brain development and function.
 J Neurosci 28, 264-78 (2008).

 FIGURE 1.
 Cartoon and photographs of the imaging set up.
 A. Shows a photograph of the microscope mounted on an airtable, whereas (B) shows a photograph of the laser assembly, controllers and beam boxes.
 C. Shows a photograph of the microscope stage with the chamber mounted for imaging.
 On the left the fast perfusion device can be seen (along with the stepper motor and theta tubing).
-On the right the headstage of a Axopatch 200A amplifier is seen.
+On the right the headstage of an Axopatch 200A amplifier is seen.
 The cartoon schematizes the light path in the set up and how TIRF is achieved.
 The laser is focused on the back focal plane of the 60X 1.45 NA objective lens and its position is adjusted off center so that it emerges into the immersion oil at the critical angle .
 At this point the beam suffers from total internal reflection and decays with a distance  (see equation in main text) into the medium of lower refractive index.
 In this case this is the recording buffer surrounding the astrocytes and the astrocytes themselves.
 The result is optical excitation (and thus imaging) of molecules within ~100nm of the plasma membrane.
 In the cartoon of the cell this is shown as green “excited” membrane receptors, whereas those within the cell or on the top surface of the cell are not excited.
-A full account of the TIRF microscopy has been provided by Steyer and Almers3.
+A full account of the TIRF microscopy has been provided by Steyer and Almers4.

 FIGURE 2.
 Images of 100 nm fluorescent beads acquired with EPI and TIRF microscopy.
 A. Shows EPI images of a field of view with several dozen 100 nm fluorescent beads.
 The red arrows point to beads that have settled onto the glass coverslip, whereas the blue arrowheads point to beads that are diffusing in water.
 B. Shows a TIRF image of the same field of view as shown in A. In this view only the adherent beads shown by red arrows are visible.
 This is because these had settled onto the glass coverlsip and were thus within the ~100nm evanescent field.
 The beads shown in A by blue arrows are not within this region and are thus invisible in the TIRF images.
 The lower plots shows 3D rendering of the images.
 It is clear that a large increase in signal-to-noise occurs for beads within the evanescent field when observed by TIRF microscopy.
 In fact for these images the signal-to-noise for EPI was 7.1 ± 0.6, whereas for TIRF it was 20 ± 0.7.